SichangHe/internet_route_verification_server/description.md

 We use [Internet Route Verification](https://github.com/SichangHe/internet_route_verification) to generate the reports.

+## Motivation/ needs

+- A structured way to query the IRR with a focus on routing policies.
+- Storage and structured query for the large amount of observed routes and verification reports generated from them.

 ## User-facing functionality: query RPSL, routes, and reports

 Users can query RPSL, routes, reports, and specific report items for a given AS, vice versa for specific use.